-Autumn (1 st term and 2 nd term) Spring (1 st term and 2 nd Term) Summer (1 st term and 2 nd term) From: September From: January From: April To: December To: April To: July Topic: Science Fiction - AI Technology Topic: Drama - Tragedy Topic: Exploration of Human Emotions Texts: Texts Texts Novella Play Poetry • Every Line of You - Naomi Gibson • Romeo & Juliet - William Shakespeare A range of unseen poetry Skills(students should be able to do): To explore themes relating to the tragedy genre in preparation for their study of 'Macbeth' in Year 10.
+Autumn (1 st term and 2 nd term) Spring (1 st term and 2 nd Term) Summer (1 st term and 2 nd term) From: September To: December From: January To: April From: April To: July Topic: Science Fiction - AI Technology Texts: Novel Every Line of You - Naomi Gibson Topic: Drama - Tragedy Texts Play • Romeo &amp; Juliet - William Shakespeare Topic: Exploration of Human Emotions Texts Poetry A range of unseen poetry Skills (students should be able to do): To understand the conventions of the sci-fi genre and how it relates and expresses some of the fears felt by modern society.
+To analyse the use of narrative hooks and flashback.
+To analyse turning points and character development.
+To explore the themes of power, ambition, responsibility, injustice and privilege, loneliness and isolation.
+To evaluate the necessity for privacy and consent.
+To use psychoanalytical theory to explain a character's behaviour and development.
+Skills (students should be able to do): To explore themes relating to the tragedy genre in preparation for their study of 'Macbeth' in Year 10.
 To introduce key vocabulary, concepts and terminology.
 To analyse structural features including character development.
 To connect ideas in the text to wider historical context to develop and enhance responses.
 To develop oracy skills through class presentations.
-Skills(students should be able to do): To develop students' skills to unpick and analyse unseen poetry through Reciprocal Reading pedagogy.
+Skills (students should be able to do): To develop students' skills to unpick and analyse unseen poetry through Reciprocal Reading pedagogy.
 Each of the four: prediction, questioning, clarifying and summarizing should be modelled and talked through aloud by teachers so students can see how teachers are implementing these skills.
 The ppts should ensure that teachers do this.
 To explore themes relating to exploration of human emotions, developing students' empathy skills.

 To analyse language and structure within poetry.
-To identify and discuss the poets'
+To identify and discuss the poets' agendas.
+Key Learning Outcomes (students should know): To explore themes relating to the science fiction genre in preparation for their study of Frankenstein in year 10.
+To introduce key vocabulary, concepts and terminology.
+To analyse structural shifts and character development.
+To connect the ideas in the text to wider contemporary issues and concerns.
+To understand the author's agenda and read the text as a piece of social commentary.
 Key Learning Outcomes (students should know): To understand the conventions of tragedy as a dramatic genre.
 To analyse the use of writer's methods in a dramatic script.
 To understand new key writer's techniques, such as the use of foil characters and hyperbole.
 To develop understanding of religion, morality and gender roles in Elizabethan England.
 Key Learning Outcomes (students should know): To use key oracy skills, such as prediction and questioning, to understand and explore an unseen poem.
 To identify and analyse patterns within poems.
 To analyse quotations in context, not in isolation.
 To independently write individual responses to questions about unseen poetry.
 To use reinforcing quotations to support their analysis.
 To analyse the use of voice in a poem and what it reveals about human emotions.
-To dramatize a section of a poem.
 To use the three-step analysis method to improve analysis.
 To understand how to identify meaningful differences between poems.

-End of term 1 assessment to cover: End of term 2 assessment to cover: End of year assessment to cover: Language analysis question based on Every Line of You.
-Marked classroom piece on the impact of metaphors. • Analytical essay on an unseen poem.
+End of term 1 assessment to cover: End of term 2 assessment to cover: End of year assessment to cover: Character analysis Language analysis Analytical essay on an unseen poem.